ansys/grantami-bomanalytics/doc/source/api/impacted_substances/index.rst

 .. _ref_grantami_bomanalytics_api_impactedsubstances_index:

-Impacted Substances API
+Impacted substances API
 =======================

-This section gives an overview of the Impacted Substances API.
+This section gives an overview of the API for impacted substances.
 The :ref:`ref_grantami_bomanalytics_api_impactedsubstances_materials`, :ref:`ref_grantami_bomanalytics_api_impactedsubstances_specifications`, and :ref:`ref_grantami_bomanalytics_api_impactedsubstances_parts` queries accept a list of references to records in a